Ahri Build Guide by xDanielWang

-Rylai's Crystal Scepter.
+Next, I grab a Rylai's Crystal Scepter.
 This works really well on Ahri.
 Reaaaally well.
 It gives you a lot of health for some tankiness and survivabiliteh so you can stay in those small duels for longer times.
 It gives you AP and AP = tons of damage.
 It gives you a slow.
-Your Orb of Deception, Fox-Fire, Charm, and Spirit Rush (every single skill) will apply the slow which will: 1. help your teammates chase down the runners in teamfights, 2. help you chase down the runners in 1v1s, and 3. help you run away with 3 enemies on your tails; simply toss out an Orb of Deception behind you and they won't catch up to you ^^.
-I recommend trying to get this every game.
-If you're really good at this game, you should get it first since you want your teammates to get the kills when you gank (instead of yourself) and the slow will help them greatly.
-But that's seen in higher elo play and not seen in low-elo games, when everyone (except maybe the support) is trying to get a kill for themselves.
+Your Orb of Deception, Fox-Fire, Charm, and Spirit Rush (every single skill) will apply the slow which will:

 Wait, you think my item build sucks??

 These items are situational.
 Get them when the situation arises.
-Usually I will replace WoTA or Liandry's with one of these items if I need to get some.
+Usually I will replace Will of the Ancients or Liandry's Torment with one of these items if I need to get some.

 Wait, a sec, I'm receiving an update....
 Force of Nature was removed from the game?
 Whatttt?
 Since the #1 item for MR got removed, this item isn't as necessary.
 If the enemy team has a Runic Bulwark, then it might be worth picking this up.